sumitk-iitj/B18CSE031/README.md

 ### Building and running the docker image

-The following set of commands are executed in a host terminal in the repository directory to build the docker image using the Dockerfile and instantiating the image:
+Clone the repository and navigate to the repository folder.
+The following set of commands are executed in a host terminal in the repository directory to build the docker image using the Dockerfile and instantiate the image:

 1. Build the docker image from the Dockerfile: \
 `docker build . -t b18cse031/vcc-webapp` \